wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/understand-co-management/includes/3-learn-about-co-management-prerequisites.md

 Intune, which is required for co-management, is a cloud-based service that focuses on mobile device management (MDM) and mobile application management (MAM).
 You control how your organization’s devices are used, including mobile phones, tablets, and laptops.
 You can also configure specific policies to control applications.

-Intune is part of Microsoft's [Enterprise Mobility + Security (EMS) suite](https://www.microsoft.com/microsoft-365/enterprise-mobility-security).
+As mentioned above, Intune is part of Microsoft's [Enterprise Mobility + Security (EMS) suite](https://www.microsoft.com/microsoft-365/enterprise-mobility-security).
 Intune integrates with Azure Active Directory (Azure AD) to control who has access, and what they can access.
 It also integrates with Azure Information Protection for data protection.
-It can be used with the Microsoft 365 suite of products.
+In addition, Intune can be used with the Microsoft 365 suite of products.

 You can access Intune using the Microsoft Endpoint Manager admin center.
 If you are unable to access Intune using the step below, confirm that you have an Intune license (see above).